RSL, Utah Royals owner faces backlash for comments - WHIZ News

 Real Salt Lake and Utah Royals owner Dell Loy Hansen has come under criticism for comments he made on a local radio show after RSL players protested racial injustice by not taking the field for a match.

 “It’s like someone stabbed you and then you’re trying to figure out a way to pull the knife out and move forward.
 That’s what it feels like.
-The disrespect was profound to me personally,” Hansen said Thursday morning on the show “Radio From Hell.”
+The disrespect was profound to me, personally,” Hansen said Thursday morning on X96, a Salt Lake City radio station he owns.

 Hansen also suggested the matter might discourage his investment in the teams.